 - STI Screenings

 - TB Testing

 Federal confidentiality laws protect visits and conversations with medical staff.
 Health Services must maintain medical record and medical information as private, as dictated in the Notice of Privacy Practices posted in the lobby and handed to each patient at their first point-of-care visit.
 Health Services does not disclose information to parents or families unless explicitly authorized by the patient or in cases of emergency.

 While Health Services has staff who are authorized to write prescriptions, the university does not have a pharmacy.
-CVS, Walgreens and Rite Aid are all within walking distance of the campus.
+CVS and Walgreens are within walking distance of the campus.
 Students may visit Health Services on a walk-in basis or by making an appointment.
 All students who wish to be seen will be asked to provide or update their patient history so that we may provide the best care possible.

 Health Services does not prescribe medication for ADHD.
 The student must make arrangements with his or her primary care provider for ongoing prescriptions during the academic year.